cptpcrd/pypsutil/docs/index.rst

    .. py:method:: terminal()

       Get the name of this process's controlling terminal.
-Returns ``None`` if the process has no controlling terminal, or if its name cannot be found.
+Returns ``None`` if the process has no controlling terminal, or an empty string if the process has a controlling terminal but its name cannot be found.

       .. note::
           In most cases, the name returned by this function will be the same as with the ``tty``